Kusatsu Special Prison

-Kusatsu Special Prison was a prison that operated between 1938 and 1947, in Kuryu Rakusen-en Sanatorium in Kusatsu Onsen, Kusatsu town, Gunma Prefecture, Japan, where criminals in public leprosariums throughout Japan were imprisoned.
-Prisons for conventional crimes had been built earlier in all public leprosariums.
-22 out of 93 prisoners died of cold or maltreatment in the cells or after confinement.
+Kusatsu Special Prison was a prison that operated between 1938 and 1947, in Kuryu Rakusen-en Sanatorium in Kusatsu Onsen, Kusatsu town, Gunma Prefecture, Japan, where criminals from public leprosaria throughout Japan were imprisoned.
+Prisons for conventional crimes had been built earlier in all public leprosaria.
+A total of 22 out of 93 prisoners died of cold or maltreatment in the cells or after confinement.
 In Japanese, it was called Tokubetsu Byoshitsu (特別病室, Special Ward) or Jyu Kanbo (重監房, Prison for Severe Crimes).

 Related history

-In 1909, the first public leprosy policy started in Japan, creating public leprosariums (sanatoriums) which accommodated wandering lepers; some of them criminals.
+In 1909, the first public leprosy policy started in Japan, creating public leprosaria (a specialized form of sanatorium) which accommodated wandering lepers; some of them criminals.
 In 1915, the treatment of criminals was discussed by leprosarium directors.
-In 1916, the leprosy prevention law was amended and this time, decisions of confinement and custody could be made by directors of leprosariums, reduction of meals (this was discontinued in 1947) and 30-day confinement in a leprosarium.
-Between 1912 and 1951, several riots took place in leprosariums.
+In 1916, the leprosy prevention law was amended and that time, decisions of confinement and custody could be made by a director of a leprosarium, with other decisions such as reduction of meals (this was discontinued in 1947) and 30-day confinement in a leprosarium.
+Between 1912 and 1951, several riots took place in leprosaria.